CEED/Laghos/rom/README.md

 - Domain-decomposed MPI parallelism.
 - Optional in-situ visualization with [GLVis](http:/glvis.org) and data output for visualization and data analysis with [VisIt](http://visit.llnl.gov).

+The ROM version with hyperreduction uses the same code as the full-order version on a sample mesh constructed to contain sampled degrees of freedom.
+Consequently, many of the full-order Laghos features can also be used in the ROM version, e.g. unstructured meshes, various time integrators, high-order finite element spaces, and partial assembly.

+One additional feature in the ROM version is the option to use Gram-Schmidt to orthogonalize the ROM bases for velocity and energy with respect to the corresponding mass matrices.
+This reduces the mass matrices to identity, obviating the need to compute the action of the mass matrix inverses.

+Some features not yet available in the ROM version are parallel computation (the online ROM simulation is small and runs on only one MPI process) and GPU acceleration.
+Support for these is planned as future work.

 ## Code Structure